[Landscape with curved road and trees]

 Verso Lower Centre label Framed with Museum glass

-The visible signature on this painting is similar to that of Untitled [CS Patrol] [BC122].
-The photograph attached to the back of the painting provides proof of a now obscured signature.
+Visible signature LL is similar to that of Eastern Extension Cable Company's Ship "Patrol" in Wellington Harbour [BC122].
+A photograph attached to the back of the painting provides proof of a second signature LR now obscured by the frame.
 The current owner, as at 2019, brought this work from a second-hand shop in Johnsonville, Wellington, New Zealand, in the early 2000s.
 It was reframed in 2012.

 Accompanying the painting was a newspaper cutting, New Zealand Herald, 9 January 1976, ‘Flora Scales Work on Show’ by T. J. McNamara and is a review of Helen F V Scales at Auckland City Art Gallery, 1975-1976.

 The paint in this work is loosely applied and the rendering impressionistic.
-Similar "swirly" trees can be found in some later landscapes such as Untitled [Mediterranean Scene] [BC017].
+Similar trees painted as a spiral, like the one here mid right, can be found in later landscapes such as Untitled [Mediterranean Scene] [BC017].

 In three of Scales’s early 1920s landscape paintings, Untitled [Landscape with curved road and trees] [BC121], Untitled [Nelson Farm Landscape] [BC127] and The Valley Road [BC139], a wide curved road leads deep into the middle distance on a strong left to right diagonal implying by its curve an eventual return towards the centre of the composition to balance the two point perspective.
 Shadows and the hazy blue distance of the atmospheric perspective contribute to the naturalism of the scene in keeping with the conventions of landscape painting in New Zealand at that time.